xingbo778/ad-campaign-agent/README.md

 ### ✅ Implemented

 - Complete project structure
-- All 7 MCP microservices with FastAPI
+- All 6 MCP microservices with FastAPI
+- 1 Orchestrator service
 - Pydantic schemas for type safety
 - Mock data generators for all services
 - HTTP client utilities